Employer Branding Statistics You Need to Know in 2021

 An example of employer branding could be that you engage your employees to get creative with certain social media posts.
 By experimenting with different tactics, you’ll find the ones that work and the ones that don’t work.
-If you want to get inspired, take a look at our client's use cases.

 Save money and time

 By investing resources into building a strong employer brand, companies saw a drop in their recruitment costs.
 A study from LinkedIn shows that companies with high numbers of employees sharing quality content are 58% more likely to attract talent.

 Having an attractive brand certainly helps to recruit the right candidates at a lower cost.
 75% of candidates have said that they check out the company’s online presence before applying to the offer.
 And it shouldn’t surprise you.